nikhilnayak98/csvs/README.md

 - [x] 6.
 Set cpu cores
 - [x] 7.
 Set limited memory
 - [x] 8.
 Set memory swap
 - [x] 9.
+Limit pids
+- [x] 10.
+Set auto restarts
+- [x] 11.
 Set the container to be read only
-- [x] 10.
+- [x] 12.
 Set writable temporary file systems that are required
-- [x] 11.
+- [x] 13.
 Mount read only volumes
-- [x] 12.
+- [x] 14.
 Set read, write output directory for stracing
-- [x] 13.
+- [x] 15.
 Drop all capabilities and add only the required capabilities
-- [x] 14.
+- [x] 16.
 Set name of the container

 ## Phase 2
 - [x] 1.
 Set SELinux policy